ioannis1/pg_config/README.md

 users              A list of hashes, where each hash contains one or more of these keys: 'name', 'passwd', 'attr'.
-                   (See example playbook bellow.) pg_hba             Creates a new pg_hba.conf from knowledge gathered from other user options.
-Trust-based logins will never enabled, though if present,  manual intervention will be required to uncomment the entries.
+                   (See example playbook bellow.)

+pg_hba             Creates a new pg_hba.conf from knowledge gathered from other user options.
+Host-based logins
-                   Alternatevly, set this option to 'False' to keep your pre-existing pg_hba.conf without modifications.
+                   via the 'trust' auth method are possible only if the cluster was originally passwordless and no new superuser password was provided, in this case, all entries are set to 'trust' but won't take effect because they are commented out for safety.

+allow_trust        Don't comment out 'trust' entries in pg_hba.conf (see 'pg_hba' option), thus, we will allow
+                   'trust' connections.

 Dependencies